 REQ.21.1 Principles

-REQ.21.1.1 The processes for Energy Service Provider Interface should minimize the complexity associated with authorizing Third Parties to access Retail Customers energy usage data.
+REQ.21.1.1 The processes for ESPI should minimize the complexity associated with authorizing Third Parties to access Retail Customers energy usage data.

-REQ.21.1.2 The processes associated with the Energy Service Provider Interface should be consistent with any related requirements established by the Governing Documents and Applicable Regulatory Authority.
+REQ.21.1.2 The processes associated with the ESPI should be consistent with any related requirements established by the Governing Documents and Applicable Regulatory Authority.

 REQ.21.2 Definitions